Written and directed by Nicholas Barton-Wines

 “[HTSTW…ish] is a new approach and style for youth theatres and young theatre makers in Scotland … to see such a gentle yet thought provoking piece performed by a dedicated ensemble cast, who obviously had trust in Nick and had been directed in such a way as to feel safe in the rehearsal space, was a breath of fresh air.”

-– Gillian Gourlay, NTS Learn Manage and YTAS Board Member
+– Gillian Gourlay, NTS Learning and Outreach Manager and YTAS Board Member

 How To Save The World…ish gained Nicholas the YTAS Saltire Young Leader Award.